Ladies Literary Club Clubhouse

 After renovations to the Ladies Literary Club, the directors pay tribute to its past by renaming the historic venue the "Clubhouse".

-April-Oct 2016, ClubhouseSLC underwent minor and major renovations including refinishing original hardwood floors throughout.
+April-October 2016, Clubhouse underwent minor and major renovations including refinishing original hardwood floors throughout.

+On January 28, 2026, in recognition of its contribution to preserving and activating Utah’s cultural heritage, Clubhouse owner and historic preservation steward Dave Brewer received an Outstanding Achievement Award from the Utah Division of State History.
+The award honors projects that demonstrate excellence in historic preservation, public history, and community engagement across the state.